santhosh7403/realword-app-leptos-axum-sqlite/README.md

 By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate` etc. If you run into any trouble, you may need to install one or more of these tools.

 1. `rustup toolchain install nightly --allow-downgrade` - make sure you have Rust nightly
+2. `rustup update` - update the rust toolchains to latest
-2. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
+3. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
-3. `cargo install cargo-generate` - install `cargo-generate` binary (should be installed automatically in future)
+4. `cargo install cargo-generate` - install `cargo-generate` binary (should be installed automatically in future)

  Now you may run the build.